-A cluttered, small and unused path may represent hesitation, uncertainty or even just not want to know that is in store for you in the future.
+A cluttered, small, and unused path may represent hesitation, uncertainty, or even just not wanting to know what is in store for you in the future.

 Step 4: The key is only as old as the dream you’re dreaming.
 An ornamental key means you covet treasure, an ancient key means you long for something life-changing.

 The size of the key represents the magnitude of your desires.

 Step 5: If you leave it behind, it means that the key feels like a threat.
 You don’t want to unlock certain things.
 But if you pick it up, your desire outweighs your fear.

 3. The Bear

 Step 6: If the bear is fearsome, you are anxious about your issues.
 If it is snarling and ferocious, you might also be feeling that anger and rage, like your problems, are trying to get you.